-There are so many lenses out there, each of them are versatile and can be used somehow in food photography.
+There are so many lenses out there; each of them is versatile and can be used somehow in food photography.
 Until you know if food photography is the genre for you, don’t invest in too many lenses.
 You can do so much with just one or two lenses!
 A 24-70mm f2.8 lens is going to be your most versatile lens.
 It will allow you to shoot at both a wide angle and cropped in, giving you a variety of looks.
 A 100mm f2.8 macro lens is extremely useful for close-up shots.

 Best lighting for food photography

 Food photography doesn’t require a complicated lighting configuration, you can get by with one diffused light source and still get beautiful results.
 A single light source will create strong shadows on one side of your photo, which can be distracting.
 You can easily fill in those shadows with an inexpensive white foam board, or a reflector.
 Set the board or reflector opposite to the light source and it will bounce the light back onto your food.
-One important factor to stress is that your light source needs to be diffused light, otherwise the shadows in your image will be very distinct, sharp edged, and diverting.
+One important factor to stress is that your light source needs to be diffused light, otherwise the shadows in your image will be very distinct, sharp-edged, and diverting.
 A softbox is a popular light diffuser choice.
 Don’t forget to turn off all other lights in the room except for your photography light.
 The color cast from other light sources will affect how the food in your photo looks.

-Also experiment with natural lighting in food photography.
+Also, experiment with natural lighting in food photography.
 Many food photographers that use artificial lighting are trying to mimic the appearance of natural light.
 So find a window with soft diffused light coming through it.
 If that’s not possible, a window with direct sunlight streaming through it will work too.
 In this case, use a thin white cloth, or even parchment paper taped to the window to diffuse the light.
 The white foam board will be used in the same way as it was for the artificial light set up.
 Many natural and artificial light food photographers use a black foam board to add more depth to their shadows.
 The black board supplements the effect created by the white board.
 Again, make sure to turn off all your room lights while doing natural light photography!

 What to charge for food photography?

 Figuring out what to charge for food photography isn’t very different that figuring out what to charge for other types of photography.
-A good place to start is to see what the competition is charging.
+An excellent place to start is to see what the competition is charging.
 Just remember that what the competition is charging is a reflection of their prior experience, their cost of doing business, and their skill.
 Before you decide if you should charge what photographer X is charging, take a look at your expenses.
 What do your monthly expenses like mortgage, utilities, car payments, student debt repayments, and food total up to?
 You should collectively charge more than this amount because a) you want to be prepared for unexpected expenses, b) you want to save for equipment upgrades, and c) you probably want to retire one day!

 Now that you know what your expenses are, it’s time to decide how you want to charge your customers.
-Will you charge per hour, per job, per dish of food shot, or per final image purchased?
+Will you charge per hour, per job, per dish of food shot, or final image purchased?
 Depending on how much work each client you acquire needs, your invoice amounts will differ.
 Whatever you charge, make sure your incoming payments total more than your monthly expenses.
 Be realistic about what you’re charging too, especially if you’re a beginner.

 Composition tips for food photography